May 2004 – The Dallas County Commissioners Court engages Health Management Associates to study Parkland’s future.

 November 2013 – Construction of patient rooms for the Burn Intensive Care Unit (BICU) is finished in the acute care tower of the new Parkland hospital.
 The new Parkland BICU includes 12 intensive care and 18 acute care beds; the current center is comprised of nine intensive care and 17 acute care beds.

-August 2014 – Construction of new Parkland campus is complete.
-Transition into the new campus begins.
+Fall 2014 – Construction of the new Parkland hospital is complete.